fatihtkale/ApexSharp/README.md

 # About this api wrapper
+This wrapper is using the [ApexTab](apextab.com)
 There are no limitations to this API as long as it is not abused.
-We hold the right to refuse service to anyone who we believe is abusing this system.
+Apextab hold the right to refuse service to anyone who we believe is abusing their system.

 # How to use?
 Simple search: